SnowyMouse/chimera/README.md

 ### Passive features
-These are features that are always (or are on).
+These are features that are always on.
 - [Interpolation](#interpolation)
 - [Limit increase](#limit-increase)
 - [Compressed maps](#compressed-maps)